Huotes/CommitMaker/README.md

 The chemical formula for the highly toxic cyanide ion is CN-.
 These are also Chuck Norris' initials.
 This is not a coincidence.

 Most people have 23 pairs of chromosomes.
 Chuck Norris has 72... and they're all poisonous.

+Chuck Norris can write an OS in Brainfuck